About the book:

 Stephanie Han’s award-winning stories cross the borders and boundaries of Hong Kong, Korea, and the United States.
 This is an intimate look at those who dare to explore the geography of hope and love, struggle with dreams of longing and home, and wander in the myths of memory and desire.

-Stephanie Han’s Swimming in Hong Kong was the finalist for the AWP Grace Paley Prize for Short Fiction as well as the Spokane Prize.
+Stephanie Han’s Swimming in Hong Kong won the Paterson Fiction Prize, and was the finalist for both the AWP Grace Paley Prize for Short Fiction and the Spokane Prize.
 She is City University of Hong Kong’s first English literature PhD.
-She lives in Honolulu, Hawaii, home of her family since 1904.
+She lives in Hawaii, home of her family since 1904.